Dimithrandir/dmenu/README.md

 ### Full item width

-When dmenu lists item vertically with a given prompt, items can optionaly fill the whole width of dmenu with `-t`.
+When dmenu lists item vertically with a given prompt, items can optionally fill the whole width of dmenu with `-t`.

 ### [border](https://tools.suckless.org/dmenu/patches/border/) patch